urbanairship/frock-static/README.md

 ```

 `frock-static` also supports a shorthand syntax, which is convenient for when
-you have to define a bunch of static routes:
+you have to define a bunch of static sub-routes:

 ```json
 {